51Degrees/documentation/src/examples/customelement/onpremise.md

-This example takes the very simple @flowelement described in the [simple flow element example](@ref Examples_CustomElement_GettingStarted), and adds a @datafile, upgrading the @flowelement to an @aspectengine, to provide additional properties.
+This example takes the very simple @flowelement described in the [simple flow element example](@ref Examples_CustomElement_GettingStarted), and adds a @datafile, upgrading the @flowelement to an @aspectengine which provides additional properties.

-To follow this example, the reader should be familiar with the previous [example](@ref Examples_CustomElement_GettingStarted).
+To follow this example, the reader should be familiar with the previous [example](@ref Examples_CustomElement_GettingStarted), which took a date of birth, and returned an age.

-The previous example took a date of birth, and returned an age.
 This example will add a @datafile containing star signs to provide the extra property 'star sign'.

 # Download Example